ro961/Aria-Your-Emotive-Journaling-Companion/README.md

 # Aria - Your Emotive Journaling Companion

 **Aria** is an AI-driven journaling app designed to offer emotional support and foster personal growth.
-By combining advanced technologies like **Natural Language Processing (NLP)**, **Sentiment Analysis**, and **Machine Learning**, Aria provides an interactive journaling experience.
+By combining technologies like **Natural Language Processing (NLP)**, **Sentiment Analysis**, and **Machine Learning**, Aria provides an interactive journaling experience.
 It's more than just a diary—Aria listens, empathizes, and delivers personalized responses to help you reflect on your emotions and mental well-being.

 ## Features